erfan4lx/Telegram-Auto-Contact-Adder/README.md

 # Telegram-Auto-Contact-Adder
 The best tool to add members as your contact then bulk adding on group

+Get the latest version of this tool : https://github.com/erfan4lx/Telegram-Bulk-Member-Adder-V2

 Contact with me to get the Password of Zip file on :

  Telegram : https://t.me/erfan4lx1